-Since it is impossible to forcibly observe the behaviour of arbitrary systems, instead, one would have to rely on assertions made by the systems' distributed components, about their local actions and involvement in a computation.
+For both social and technical reasons, it is impossible to observe the entire behaviour of arbitrary systems, without their cooperation.
+Instead, one would have to rely on assertions made by the systems' distributed components, about their local actions and involvement in a computation.
 The description of a local computation by one component would have to be connected with other descriptions of local computations by other components according to the distributed flow of information, in order to formulate an overall meaningful description of a distributed computation.
+Such assertions will have to be trusted to reflect an accurate description of the computations the components perform.

-Therefore, we regard the graph displayed in Figure 3.2 as the result of a query over a set of assertions made by the different applications about their involvement in the computation; the query reconciles and composes assertions according to the flow of information.
-The PASOA approach [206, 195] makes the distinction between assertions about a process (referred to as p-assertions) and provenance obtained by a query over process assertions.
+Therefore, the graph displayed in Figure 3.2 can be regarded as the result of a query over a set of assertions made by the different applications about their involvement in the computation; the query reconciles and composes assertions according to the flow of information.
+The PASOA approach [207, 196] makes the distinction between assertions about a process (referred to as p-assertions) and provenance obtained by a query over process assertions.

-This conception of provenance as the result of a query is further justified, by the following.
+This conception of provenance as the result of a query is further justified by the following.
 The mashup's provenance consists of a graph that traces back to the tuples t2, p3, and b2.
 These information items also have a provenance: the trail information could be derived from a GPS log, the photo provider could be a curated database.
 There is no natural reason to terminate the provenance graph at t2, p3, and b2.
-If we were to study the cache content, it would be perfectly valid to terminate the graph with tuples stored in the cache.
-If we care about raw data capture, we would have to trace back to the various sensors involved in producing the data (GPS and camera).
-In fact, provenance needs to be scoped according to the user's interest; otherwise, by default, the provenance of any item would conceptually trace back to the Big Bang, marking the origin of our Universe.
-The scope can identify the systems in which the tracing back should terminate, or the type of source data we are interested in identifying.
+If the cache contents are the focus of study, it would be perfectly valid to terminate the graph with tuples stored in the cache.
+If the concern is about raw data capture, one would have to trace back to the various sensors involved in producing the data (GPS and camera).
+In fact, provenance needs to be scoped according to the user's interest; otherwise, by default, the provenance of any item would conceptually trace back to the Big Bang, marking the origin of the Universe.
+The scope can identify the systems in which the tracing back should terminate, or the type of source data the user is interested in identifying.
 Miles [276] proposes such a scoping mechanism to allow queriers to delineate the provenance of data items.

-Interestingly, with this novel understanding of provenance, we can now revisit the alternate definitions of provenance of Section 3.4.
+Interestingly, with this novel understanding of provenance, the alternate definitions of provenance of Section 3.4 can be revised.
 These definitions can be seen as predefined queries over process assertions; for instance, where-provenance as a query that always follows the "sameAs" edges in a provenance representation.

-By adopting a general definition of provenance as a process, we have converged towards a conceptual definitional framework for provenance that can apply to information flow over the Web.
+By adopting a general definition of provenance as a process, a conceptual definitional framework for provenance has been proposed and was shown to apply to information flows over the Web.
 Concretely, provenance needs to be represented explictly in a computer-processable format to allow for reasoning, so as to support the drivers discussed in Section 1.1.
 The proposed definition can be seen as a generalisation of alternative definitions encountered in the literature.